AthomsG/Tidal_Cycles/README.md

 # Tidal_Cycles
-Tidal Cycle jams for the boys
+Tidal Cycle jams for the lads.